The Leap quantum cloud service supports third-party IDEs,

 For any new developer environment (for example, a Python

-authorize the Ocean software access to your Leap account, using the secure
+authorize the Ocean software access to your account in the Leap service,

 from your browser, initiate the OAuth redirect flow: